The Taking of Christ (Caravaggio): Copies

 There are at least 12 known copies of this painting.
 These include ones in the Metropolitan Cathedral of Sucre Museum in Bolivia and St Bede's College, Manchester, and one formerly in the Walter P. Chrysler Jr. Collection.

+Versions

+Odesa version

+The Odesa version of The Taking of Christ before it was stolen in July 2008.

-The Odesa Museum of Western and Eastern Art (Ukraine) has a copy of The Taking of Christ.
-Soviet historians claimed in the 1950s that the painting was made by Caravaggio himself.
-In 1993, Italian art historian Sergio Benedetti proved that the painting was definitely not made by Caravaggio, but rather a copy by Giovanni di Attili for Ciriaco Mattei, upon the request of Ciriaco's brother Asdrubale to possess a copy.
-The painting was stolen from the museum in 2008 and found in Germany.
+The Odesa Museum of Western and Eastern Art (Ukraine) houses a version of The Taking of Christ.
+In the 1950s, Soviet art historians attributed it to Caravaggio, although its authorship has remained the subject of scholarly debate.
+In 1993, Italian art historian Sergio Benedetti argued that the painting was not by Caravaggio but was instead a copy executed by Giovanni di Attili for Ciriaco Mattei, at the request of Ciriaco's brother Asdrubale.
+Other scholars have continued to support an attribution to Caravaggio, and its authorship remains disputed.

+The painting was stolen from the museum in 2008 and recovered in Germany in 2010 during a joint police operation.
+Following forensic examination and the completion of legal formalities, it was returned to Ukraine.